bartonlp/go.myphotochannel.com/v2.00/README-MLB-SCHEDULE.txt

 area in the center.
 That image is placed in the ~/adscontent directory as mlb.png.

 Using the Control Panel (cpanel.php) go to the 'Show Settings' and set the 'Allow Ads' button to 'yes' and post the change.
-Then use the 'Ads Cpanel' (adsadmin.php) and make sure the mlb.png photo is 'active'.
+Then use the 'Ads Cpanel' (adsCpanel.admin.php) and make sure the mlb.png photo is 'active'.
 It should be because the I brute forced it into the 'ads' table using mysql.
 There should probably be a better way of adding this image to the 'ads' table but for now there isn't.

 Once the allowAds flag is set in the appinfo table and the ~/adscontent/mlb.png is set active in the